-Rafael Escalona helped popularize Colombian music genre of vallenato through his songs.
-He spread his songs by playing them in “parrandas” (parties featuring group of people signing).
-Escalona also used his social and political connections to spread vellenato.
+Rafael Escalona helped popularize the Colombian music genre of vallenato through his songs.
+He spread his songs by playing them in “parrandas” (parties featuring groups of people signing).
+Escalona also used his social and political connections to spread vallenato.

 These connections helped Escalona launch a popular Vallenato festival.
 The festival is held at the heart of “vallenato country” in the small city of Valledupar.
 The city is in the northern part of Colombia.